openshift/openshift-ansible/roles/subscription-manager/README.md

 ### rhsm_password

 Subscription Manager password.
 Required for RHSM Hosted.
 Can be optionally used for Satellite, but it may be better to use **rhsm_activationkey** for this.

+NOTE: This variable is prompted for at the start of the playbook run.
+This is for security purposes so the password is not left in the command history.
+If specified on the command-line or set in a variable file it will be ignored and the value captured from the prompt will overwrite it instead.

 Default: none